 Specific health problems such as neurological issues, anal abscesses, cancer, and arthritis can also prevent your cat from defecating.
-However, the causes are often much more straightforward and not alarming.
+However, the causes are less alarming.
 As an example, a stressful environment or overdoing it running around outdoors during a hot day can trigger constipation.

 If your cat eats mainly dry pet food and isn’t drinking enough water, they can easily become constipated.
 Over time, this type of diet can lead to other health problems.

 A constipated elderly cat will commonly defecate outside of the litter box.
 Some cat owners believe that this behavior is due to the cat’s thought process, linking the sudden onset of pain when using the litter box.

 Other experts believe that cats will defecate outside of the box when they’re constipated because they become exhausted from the continuous, repeated effort and become less enthusiastic about making the trip over to the litter box.